About Building Blocks Preschool | Lenexa, KS Since 1997

 "Own a Child Care Center where children can learn and be happy."

 One of the most memorable parts of the Building Blocks story is how tangible the dream was from the beginning.
 An architect came to Kristi's house, and she pulled out a piece of paper and a crayon to sketch the floor plan she had been carrying in her mind.
+Two weeks later, that drawing became the blueprint for the little white brick building families still know today.

 The Space